kirubarajan/blog/src/pages/decoding/index.md

 Repeatedly taking the most performing this operation will allow us to create a sentence, one word at a time.

 ## Beam Search
+As with most naive approaches, Greedy Decoding doesn't always produce the best outcomes.
+This is especially true in certain domains such as translating between different languages, where tokens at the beginning of the sentence may dramatically alter the likehood of its following tokens.
+This creates the problem of a high-probability token "hiding behind" a low-probability token that preceeds it in the order of the sentence.
+As a result, Greedy Decoding will forgo the low-probabilty token in favour of another one, regardless of that token's subsequently generated tokens.

+One approach that mitigates this problem is **Beam Search**, which is another *greedy* algorithm that approximates the search process by maintaining multiple possible candidates for a path (i.e. the sentence).

 ## Random Sampling
+The last way that we can generate text is to let uncertainy do it's thing and **randomly sample** from the distribution of $P(w | c)$.
+In expectation, this should mean that we produce likely sequences, and that we should have some trials that produce a very high-probability sequence.
+For machine learning in general, relying on expectation tends to do us well!

 ## Distribution Changes